Nonsensical-dev/Calypso/README.md

 ### What kind of file format does Calypso use for mods?
 How does Calypso work?

-Calypso uses a custom *.cy file format for its modules, which is still under development.
+Calypso uses a custom `*.cy` file format for its modules based on TOML.
 More details about this format will be included in future documentation.

 ### How customizable is Calypso?

 Calypso is designed to be flexible, offering developers options for custom paths, binary size optimization, and even support for disabling certain namespaces to maintain security.
 As Calypso matures, we aim to make customization even more extensive.

-### How can I Help?
+### How can I help?

 We’re always open to contributions!
 Check our Contribute page for details on how to get started.
 Whether you want to improve documentation, fix bugs, or add new features, your help is welcome.